 Want a side-by-side comparison of your Chase trifecta options?
 Select your credit score below and click “Show Cards” to compare cards directly.

 Having the Chase trifecta won’t mean much if you don’t maximize the cards’ value.
 Here’s how to do that:

 - Use each card where it earns most rewards.

 Keep an eye on the reward categories.
 If none of your cards earn accelerated rewards on a select category of purchases, use the Chase Freedom Unlimited® card.

 - Activate rotating categories.

-To earn the Chase Freedom®‘s 5% cash back on rotating categories, you must activate them first.
+To earn the Chase Freedom Flex℠‘s 5% cash back on rotating categories, you must activate them first.
 If you forget to activate for the quarter, you’ll earn 1% back in all categories.
 You’ll also earn 1% back after you’ve spent $1,500 in activated categories each quarter.

 - Intro APR period.

-The Chase Freedom® and the Chase Freedom Unlimited® cards offer a long intro APR period on balance transfers and purchases.
-You can apply for one of the two first and use the intro APR period on balance transfers and purchases.
-Once it expires, apply for the second card and use another round of 0% intro APR period.
+The Chase Freedom Flex℠ and the Chase Freedom Unlimited® cards offer a long intro APR period on purchases.
+If you’re planning to renovate at home or buy something expensive, apply for one of the two cards first and use the intro APR period on purchases.
+Once it expires, apply for the second card and use another round of intro APR period.

 - Earn the signup bonus.